 Well, thank you Sarah for telling me to persevere - I loved Howards End.
 In outline (and not giving away the huge plot points that my blurb does - BAD Penguin Classics) the novel is about the interaction of the Schlegel and Wilcox families.
 Impetuous Helen Schlegel and her more cautious, sophisticated (but often equally romantic - in the original sense of the word) sister Margaret first encounter the Wilcoxes on holiday somewhere, I think, but the action of the novel starts as Helen is staying with the Wilcoxes at Howards End.
 Within a few pages she has written to Margaret to announce herself engaged to Paul Wilcox - by the time their aunt has arrived on the scene, the engagement has been called off, but not before all manner of amusing confusion has taken place - and enough happened to make the families wish to avoid each other in perpetuity.

+Naturally, this is not to be.
+The Schlegels and the Wilcoxes find themselves living opposite one another, and engaging in the same society.
+The romance between Helen and Paul is quickly put in the background, and their paths cross in all manner of other ways - during which we learn more about all the characters, including Paul's father Henry Wilcox.
 Although at one point he is described as having 'imperishable charm', in general he is one of the more loathsome characters I've ever found within the pages of literature.
 The sort of man who favours logic over people, and is always able to argue himself rationally out of the most uncaring or selfish actions.
 Such a frustrating figure - and drawn so well by Forster - since it is almost impossible to fault his arguments, even while everything in you knows they are wrong.
 Eugh, he is truly horrible.

 Woven throughout the novel are Leonard Bast and his, ahem, fiance Jacky.
 Leonard is a lowly clerk with cultured aspirations; Jacky is somewhat lowlier, and utterly without aspirations of the cultural variety.
 His life crosses with the Schelegels when Helen accidentally swipes his umbrella at a concert ('"I do nothing but steal umbrellas! [...]
 What about this umbrella?"
 She opened it.
 "No, it's all gone along the seams.
 It's an appalling umbrella.
 It must be mine."
 But it was not.')
 Forster is not so crude as to have stock figures, but it can still be said that Bast represents the lower-middle-classes.
 He is intelligent, and yearns after the outward signs of it; the Schlegels, on the other hand, see his natural affinity for beauty - and hate any affected attempt he makes to cloak himself in learning.
 The clash of these sensibilities leads to some wonderful exchanges, including (overblown analysis alert) two of the best pages of writing I can remember reading.
 Jacky - only a rung or two above the oldest profession in the world - gets it into her jealous head that Leonard is with the Schlegels and turns up on their doorstep.
 At this point they have forgotten who he is, and Helen reports back her conversation with Jacky.
 That is the genius of the section - which the (otherwise admirable) film misses.
 What makes it brilliant is that we don't see Jacky's explosive accusations - only Helen's account of them, which reveal both her snobbery and her self-awareness;

 "Annie opens the door like a fool, and shows a female straight in on me, with my mouth open.
 Then we began - very civilly.
 'I want my husband, what I have reason to believe is here.'
 No - how unjust one is.
 She said 'whom', not 'what'.
 She got it perfectly.
-So I said, 'Name, please?' and she said, 'Lan, Miss,' and there we were."
+So I said, 'Name, please?' and she said, 'Lan, Miss,' and there we were."and

 "We chatted pleasantly a little about husbands, and I wondered where hers was too, and advised her to go to the police.
 She thanked me.
 We agreed that Mr. Lanoline's a notty, notty man, and hasn't no business to go on the lardy-da."